elbb/elbb-dev-environment/README.md

 This environment has a local instance of a concourse CI server.

-The following docker image is used:
-- concourse/concourse:6.1.0

-For the database, the following docker image is used:
-- postgres:13

 #### Usage

 The  concourse CI server can be reached via your local browser.